 Faith lifted up

 This great faith of ours at times can be a mystery.
-This mysterious nature can lead us to think of the walk of sanctification in a spiritual context that lacks practical considerations.
-It is no surprise, then, that the words of our Savior and the remainder of Scripture are rife with practical metaphors and object lessons to help us understand this spiritual journey in a better way.
+This mysterious nature can lead us to think of the walk of our Christian faith in a spiritual context that lacks practical considerations.
+It is no surprise, then, that the words of our Savior and the remainder of the scriptures are rife with practical metaphors and object lessons to help us understand this spiritual journey in a better way.
 When it comes to practicality, we must remember that our faith journey will not follow a clearly upward trajectory.
 Just as we will reach summits, we also will cross valleys.
 We cannot think ourselves too set or too secure to need regular encouragement as we traverse this landscape.
 Let us look at five practical and biblical ways for us to find that push when we need it.

 Heb.
 4:14-15